Statewide Treasurer, Finance Committee and MAPE Financial Staff Standards

 - Incurring indebtedness (loans) outside of MAPE Central.

-- Pooling of financial resources without prior approval of the MAPE Finance Committee.
+- Pooling of financial resources without prior approval of the Board of Directors' Finance Workgroup.

 - Contributing to other union organizing activities, other than those sanctioned by the MAPE Board of Directors.